Explore eyam:

 To avoid the centre of the village on holidays, approach from Foolow, or over the Sir William Hill from Grindleford.

-Arriving by public transport:
+Arriving by bus:

 The 65 bus service runs to and from Sheffield and Buxton via Eyam.